Why reduce sugar?

 Eat whole foods.

 Try and incorporate fresh vegetables into your diet as often as possible.
-Add veggies into each meal, and carrots, celery, and broccoli make an easy and nutritious snack.
+Add veggies into each meal.
+Carrots, celery, and broccoli make an easy and nutritious snack.
 Filling up on protein and healthy fats can help reduce hunger later.
 If you nourish your body with the nutrition it needs, you are less likely to crave a sugary snack later.
+Click here to read more about healthy diet.

 Add soluble fiber before meals.